 Kristin Stoeren Wigum

-Keywords: forestry, sustainability, system dynamics, traps, interventions for change, systemic design
+KEYWORDS: forestry, socio-ecological systems, sustainability, system dynamics, interventions for change, systemic design